Cigar smokers see the best life insurance rates drift away

 There can be severe consequences if your life insurer catches on to regular smoking that you've lied about.
 Companies are fairly strict on contesting claims on nicotine use.
 For example, if you make it past your urinalysis and secure a policy but then die of a heart attack, and it comes to light that you were a regular smoker, your life insurance claim could be denied.

 Or, say you applied for a policy a year ago and were offered smoker rates that you didn't take.
 Don't try to apply with a different company and lie to get nonsmoker rates; your previous medical exam results will sit in a database operated by MIB Group for seven years.
 When the insurer checks your new application against the MIB database, that old history will come to light.
-For more on MIB, see what your health, life and disability insurers know about you.

 It's better to tell the truth and pay the extra premium than put your policy at risk.